Chart / Charts / 3D Charts

 In This Topic

-By default all charting types in NOV Chart for .NET display a 2D representation of the series and data that is contained in them.
-The Cartesian, Funnel and Pie charting types also support a 3D view of the data.
-This topic discusses how to switch a chart to 3D view and shows how to control the projection and lighting applied on the chart.
+The Cartesian, Funnel, and Pie charting types in NOV Chart for .NET also support a 3D view of the data contained in them.
+This topic discusses how to switch a chart to a 3D view and shows how to control the projection and lighting applied to the chart.

 Switching a Chart to 3D View

-To switch a chart to 3D view you need to set Enable3D property of chart to true:
+To switch a chart to a 3D view you need to set the Enable3D property of the chart to true:

 C#